catberry/catberry/docs/index.md

 }
 ```

-Every `component` in this case will be an object like this:
+Every `component`, in this case, will be an object like this:
 ```javascript
 {
 	name: 'nameOfTheComponent',